 It’s a very good book to calm your anxiety and make you realise that borrowing ideas is better than no ideas at all.

 There are no doubt thousands of books that could be added to this list that you may have found influential on your photography.
-And if so, we would love to know about them.
+And if so, I would love to know about them.

-We never profess that this list is the absolute.
-It is a collection of works, we, at iPhotography, have found empowering during our careers as creative artists.
-If you know of other photography books you think we ought to check out then please, drop us a line.
+I never profess that this list is absolute.
+It is a collection of works that I’ve found empowering during my career as a photographer.
+If you know of other photography books you think we ought to check out, then please get in touch.